 Cal Poly uses the 25Live product from CollegeNET for space and event scheduling.
+Users must login using their Cal Poly username and password.
 The application is web-based and is used for scheduling events as well as publishing information to the University's Events Master Calendar.
 The software provides a centralized scheduling system and data repository for events held at Cal Poly, yet allows individual scheduling units to maintain policies related to specific facilities.
-The authenticated version of 25Live is currently available for scheduling entities.

 Several departments on campus assist in scheduling events.
 The sponsoring organization will determine who you will interact with when requesting facilities.

 ||Office of the Registrar, Master Calendar Event Scheduling

 Facilities and Event Request Form